jupyterlab-contrib/jupyter-ui-toolkit/packages/components/src/data-grid/README.md

-# Visual Studio Code Data Grid
+# Jupyter Data Grid

-The `vscode-data-grid` enables developers to display data in a tabular layout.
+The `jp-data-grid` enables developers to display data in a tabular layout.
 The data grid is created using three components that work together:

-- `<vscode-data-grid>`: The top level container element.
+- `<jp-data-grid>`: The top level container element.
-- `<vscode-data-grid-row>`: Displays a single row of data associated with a single record or a header row.
+- `<jp-data-grid-row>`: Displays a single row of data associated with a single record or a header row.
-- `<vscode-data-grid-cell>`: Displays a single cell of data within a row.
+- `<jp-data-grid-cell>`: Displays a single cell of data within a row.

 ## Data Grid Attributes